rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

       <td><b>No</b></td>
     </tr>
     <tr>
-      <td>If I apply this token in my component and use it to specify a color will it still be used for that color in a future design update? </td>
+      <td>If I apply this design token in my component and use it to specify a color will it still be used for that color in a future design update? </td>
       <td>Yes </td>
     </tr>
     <tr>
-      <td>Is this token used for multiple elements and NOT specific to one element? </td>
+      <td>Is this design token used for multiple elements and NOT specific to one element? </td>
       <td><b>Perhaps but it is not used consistently</b></td>
     </tr>
   </tbody>
 </table>

-**Result:** Only two criteria are met and so **“easily-excited”** does not qualify as a token.
+**Result:** Only two criteria are met and so **“easily-excited”** does not qualify as a design token.

 <br>

 <hr/>

-## Naming Structure for Tokens
+## Naming Structure for Design Tokens

-The naming structure for tokens follows:
+The naming structure for design tokens follows:
 - **Category:** Top level that contains foundational elements such as text, color, spacing
 - **Sub-Category:** Describes and narrows category for token.
 For instance, "color-text' will define a color for text and can be used for icons
 - **Item:** Continues to narrows usage for token.
 For example, if text is a property, the item could be "-form-" to indicate text used in a form control